hablapps/pairstrading/PostPairsTrading.md

 The ADF test assesses whether movements in a given time series are dependent on previous movements.
 It does so by formulating a **null hypothesis**, which it aims to reject.
 To achieve this, we seek **a negative statistical value** that is as significant as possible and **falls below certain critical values** representing confidence limits or thresholds.
 Additionally, we examine the **p-value**, which succinctly expresses the probability of making an incorrect inference with the test.
 Consequently, we aim for the p-value to be as low as possible.

-💡 Please note that for simplicity in this code, we will be using [PyKx](https://code.kx.com/pykx/2.4/index.html).
+💡 Please note that for simplicity in this code, we will be using [PyKX](https://code.kx.com/pykx/2.4/index.html).
 This is necessary as we require importing our ADF test function and plotting a heatmap of our results.
 Developing these functionalities directly in Q might introduce errors and would be time-consuming, to say the least.
-Hence, we rely on PyKx to streamline the process by importing relevant libraries such as statsmodels.
+Hence, we rely on PyKX to streamline the process by importing relevant libraries such as statsmodels.

 ```q
 system "l pykx.q"
 ```

 Next, we import the **statsmodels library**, a prominent tool in Python for statistical modeling and hypothesis testing.
 It equips analysts with a robust toolkit for data analysis, encompassing regression analysis, time series analysis, and multivariate analysis.
 Specifically, within the **statsmodels** package, the **statsmodels.tsa.stattools** module features **the Augmented Dickey-Fuller (ADF) test**.

 We proceed to define a custom cointegration function, which returns a dictionary containing the results of the Augmented Dickey-Fuller (ADF) test for two assets.
 Subsequently, we apply this custom cointegration function to **the Cartesian product of every pair of assets** to obtain a matrix comprising the **p-values** associated with each pair.